 Before you can give notice of your marriage you must decide when and where you want the ceremony to take place.

-You should also arrange for two people, aged 16 or over, to be present at your wedding to act as witnesses.
-This is required for both religious and civil ceremonies.
+You should also arrange for two people, aged 16 or over, to be at your wedding to act as witnesses.
+This is needed for both religious and civil ceremonies.

 Choosing a venue

-A civil ceremony may be conducted in the Registrar's Office or in an approved place.
+A civil ceremony can be held in the registrar's office or in an approved place.

-If you are marrying in a civil ceremony you can expect to pay the following:
+If you are marrying in a civil ceremony conducted by a registrar you can expect to pay the following:

 - a fee for giving notice